 - Muscle strength using isokinetic dynamometry

 Who can participate:

 - Healthy, no known diseases

 Advantages with participating

 Upon completion of the study, participants will receive a universal gift card worth 1000 NOK.

 All participants will be offered structured strength training at NIH for the last 7 weeks of the project and with this training they will at least regain the muscle mass and strength they had at the start of the study.

 With a normal response to the training, participants will be stronger when they finish the study compared to when they started, but if for some reason they have not returned to their pre-trial strength level in the last test, they will be offered further training until the strength is at least back to the starting point.

 Participants will be involved in an exciting study where they will get a lot of information about themselves in terms of their physical shape and muscles that they would not otherwise gain insight into.
 Participation in the project will contribute to increased knowledge about the challenges many older people experience.
-Loss of muscle mass and gradual reduction in muscle function.
+For example, the loss of muscle mass and gradual reduction in muscle function.

-This knowledge of how muscle mass is regulated e.g. in repeated falls can help to develop good strategies to prevent rapid loss of muscle mass during immobilization and thus help to reduce the negative consequences of, among other things, femoral neck fractures in old age.
+This knowledge of how muscle mass is regulated (e.g. after repeated falls) can help to develop good strategies to prevent loss of muscle mass during immobilization and thus help to reduce the negative consequences of, among other things, femoral neck fractures in old age.